snad-space/MPChecker/README.md

 # MPChecker
-Identifiaction of asteroids with SkyBot
+Identification of asteroids with SkyBot